 When I travelled through India I liked trying as many different kinds of curry as possible.
-Aloo Gobi was a dry curry (so less saucy than usual) and tended to be my preferred option if I was feeling a little off.
-It is also vegetarian, basically curried cauliflower and potato – although in this recipe I have actually used carrots as well.
+Aloo Gobi was a dry curry (so less saucy than usual) and was always my preferred option when I was feeling a little off.
+It is also vegetarian; basically curried cauliflower and potato – although in this recipe I have actually used carrots as well.
 It is pretty easy to make (and very cheap – except for when cauliflower prices are sky high due to cyclones) and makes for a great lunch option.

 - 3 T canola oil